Brain viewers

 Sulci and Gyri

 Cortical anatomy viewer.
 In order to be able to visualize the complete cortical surface, neuroscientists often work with inflated or flattened cortical maps.
-However, it can be difficult to orient onself correctly when inspecting these maps.
+However, it can be difficult to orient oneself correctly when inspecting these maps.
 This viewer provides labels for many of the most commonly referenced sulci and gyri.
 By switching between folded, inflated and flattened views one can get a good sense of how important cortical landmarks vary across these different views.

 Retinotopy